InnovativeInventor/pof/README.md

 ```bash
 docker build . -t pof_flask && docker run --name pof_flask -p 8000:8000 pof_flask
 ```

+Notes:
-Note that you might need to use `sudo` for Docker to work.
+- You might need to use `sudo` for Docker to work.